 Step 4: Use antibiotics for fin rot

 If the fin rot doesn’t improve within a few days of cleaning and treating your hospital tank, it’s time to treat your fish with antibiotics.
-Use Melafix, tetracycline, Jungle Fungus Eliminator medicine to treat your fish.
+Use Melafix, tetracycline, API Fin and Body Cure, Jungle Fungus Eliminator medicine to treat your fish.
 Follow the dosage directions as directed on the label.

 Step 5: Monitor your fish and transfer your fish

 Now the antibiotics will kill off all the fungal infections and bacteria causing fin rot.
 The Fin rot should have stopped by now.
 You will notice the fins of your fish starts to grow.
 Now you can transfer your fish to the main tank.
 And prevent fin rot from happening again.

 How to know if Fin Rot is cured?

 In about one week of treating your fish, you will know the fin rot is cured once you stop seeing white stuff in your fish fin.
 It is likely that the fin rot has healed.
 Depending on how bad the fin rot is if you treat fin rot before it completely eats away the tail or fin, the fin will grow back normally.
 It can take about 6-8 months for the fins to grow back completely.

 You fish might get fin rot due to various reasons.
 Some of them are adding a contaminated fish, overcrowding the aquarium, poor water quality, overfeeding, bullying tank mates, and so on.

 So, when buying a tropical freshwater fish, make sure you diagnose the fish with symptoms mentioned above.
 As said, fin rot is a bacterial disease; even if the new fish doesn’t contain fin rot symptoms, the water might be contaminated with bacteria.
 Therefore you should always add your new fish to the quarantine tank before adding the fish to the main or display tank s that you can monitor the fish even further.